LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/time-frame.md

 **You may choose between the following options:**

-**a.
-All hours:** The campaign will be active all day (12:00 a.m. - 11:59 p.m.) on all days within the defined date range.
+* **All hours:** The campaign will be active all day (12:00 a.m. - 11:59 p.m.) on all days within the defined date range.

-**b.
-Specific hours:** Fill in the specific hours in which your campaign will be active for all days within the defined date range.
+* **Specific hours:** Fill in the specific hours in which your campaign will be active for all days within the defined date range.
 The time format should be hh:mm, e.g: 05:45 pm

 ![](/img/time frame 3.png)

-**c.
-Custom recurrence:** Use different campaign activation hours for different days of the week.
+* c. **Custom recurrence:** Use different campaign activation hours for different days of the week.

-i.
-Under the **custom recurrence**, click the **set days and hours button** in order to access the schedule library.
+* Under the **custom recurrence**, click the **set days and hours button** in order to access the schedule library.

 ii.
 Click **add new** or edit an existing library item.